PeaceNuke/PeaceNuke/README.md

 - 👋 Hi, I’m @PeaceNuke
 - 👀 I’m interested in web application and game devooloping
-- 🌱 I’m currently learning Java Scrpt and Python
+- 🌱 I’m currently learning Java Scrpt and C++
 - 💞️ I’m looking to collaborate on any project that will help me learn
 - 📫 You can reach me at wwilliamsyumaaz@gmail.com